raghur/easyblogger/README.rst

 3. All set!

-   That's it - you're all set!
+   That’s it - you’re all set!

    You will need to repeat the OAuth2 authorization process if you ever change the blog, or revoke permissions or if the auth token expires.